sclang16/Bell_state_gate_optimizer/README.md

 # QOSF-2020-screening

-A Jupyter notebook for quantum circuit optimization by gate parameters.
+A Jupyter notebook for quantum circuit optimization by gradient descent of gate parameters.

 This notebook is provided as a solution to Task 2 of the QOSF Mentorship Cohort 2 screening questions.
 Task 2 is as follows: